Who Does What

 Department of Energy, Environment and Climate Action (DEECA)

-The period of fire restrictions under the Forests Act and Regulations is called the Prohibited Period.
-The prohibited period for State forests, national parks and protected public land is all year round.
-The prohibited period for private land within the fire protected area adjoining the public lands is seasonal, generally the time of year when risk of bushfire ignitions is higher – like the Fire Danger Period declared under the CFA Act.
+The period of fire restrictions under the Forests Act is called the Prohibited Period.
+The Prohibited Period for State forests, National parks and protected public land applies all year round.
+The prohibited period for private land within the fire protected areas is seasonal, and generally coincides with the Fire Danger Period declared under the CFA Act.

-In fire protected areas during a Prohibited Period, an authorised officer must provide written authority for fires to be lit.
-This 'permit' is issued by DEECA under the Forests Act and Regulations, not CFA or a council fire prevention officer.
-DEECA may also consider applications and issue permits to light a fire in the open air in fire protected areas, for specified purposes on a day of Total Fire Ban under the CFA Act.
-The Total Fire Ban permits in the fire protected areas cannot be issued by CFA.
+During a seasonal Prohibited Period, a DEECA authorised officer must provide written authority for fires to be lit on private land within a fire protected area.
+This permit cannot be issued by CFA, FRV or a council fire prevention officer.
+DEECA may also consider applications and issue permits to light a fire in the open air in fire protected areas, for specified purposes and under specific conditions on a day of Total Fire Ban under the CFA Act.
+The Total Fire Ban permits in the fire protected areas cannot be issued by CFA or FRV.

 More info: Forest Fire Management Victoria